mrandreastoth/smart-plant-monitor/README.md

 Back of the main board.
 Features:
 - ESP32-S3 supports capacitance measuring directly, through the touchpad circuitry
 - TP4056 charging + protection circuit
-- USB C with 5.1K resistors added
+- USB-C with 5.1K resistors added
 - 3.3V LDO for powering everything
 - Circuitry for a 1.54" E-Paper display (goes on the back)
 - AHT20 IC for local air humidity and temperature measurement